zearen-wover/lambda-pad/README.md

 ## Running

-All games have an associated name that can be used when launching lambda-pad set via the -g flag.
+All games have an associated name that can be used when launching lambda-pad using the package's short name.

-    lambda-pad -g minecraft
+    lambda-pad minecraft

 This flag is required unless `defaultGame` is specified in the config.

-TODO: Describe other flags.
+TODO: Describe other flags and user flags.

-TODO: Turn GameConfigs into subcommands and allow users to define their own flags.

 # Documentation